egberts/egberts.github.io-src/content/articles/verizon-fios-network.md

 * Cat-5E cabling for 802.3/1000Base-T
 * Your firewall (you do do have a firewall?)
 * Cat-5E cabling for 802.3/1000Base-T
-* ActionTec MI424WR, 4-port wireless broadband modem router, 2-channel MoCA,.
+* Actiontec MI424WR, 4-port wireless broadband modem router, 2-channel MoCA,.
 * Cat-5E cabling for 802.3/1000Base-T; no PPP, no PPPoE, no PPTP.
 Straight TCP/IP.
 * ONT, Motorola 1400, via Ethernet RJ-45 connector

 Note: Call FiOS support at 1-888-553-1555.
 Remember what your mother taught you: use your manners!
 The Verizon technician doesn’t have to do this for you and will be doing you a favor.
-Ask customer support to switch the ONT from coaxial output to ethernet output.
-If they give you a hard time about doing it remotely, tell them that you want to use your own router, an ethernet cable is already run, and you don’t need a technician to come out.
+Ask customer support to switch the ONT from coaxial output to Ethernet output.
+If they give you a hard time about doing it remotely, tell them that you want to use your own router, an Ethernet cable is already run, and you don’t need a technician to come out.
 You may even need to ask for a supervisor or level-two support technician.
 Expect to spend about 30-45 minutes on the phone.